Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Outlook on the web Outlook.com New Outlook for Windows

 13. Click Finish.

-Import your contacts back into Outlook
+Import your contacts back into classic Outlook

 1. Select File > Open & Export > Import/Export.